Dzirik/ds_ml_template/README.md

 ## Repository Set Up Step By Step
 [ToC](#table-of-content)

-Clone the repository and do the following to set it up properly:
+Clone the repository, move to the main repository folder location, and do the following to set it up properly:

 1. Make a copy of a file *make_config_template.mk* and give it a name *make_config.mk*.
 2. Open a console in the repository folder and put there `make hello` command.
 A welcome and congratulation message